Razviar/mtgap/README.md

 ## Changelog
 v.2.0.27 released 26/12/2019
 * Now you can detach overlay from MTGA window and place it wherever you like.
-Espeially usefull for users with several monitors.
+Especially useful for users with several monitors.
 * More hotkeys
 * Hotkey map on General tab to make it easier to memorize them.
 * Bunch of bugfixes